dev-plusplus/coding-docs/database-conventions/role-based-access-control.md

 ### Policies or Attirbutes

-So far we have reviewed
+So far we have reviewed access control based on Role or Permission, the decision that the system has to take to whether allow a User to perform an action is based on whether it has a Role or not, or has a Permission or not.

+ a policy extend this, usually with code.

 A Policy is an advance rule that decides whether a User can perform an action or not.
-In the previous scenarios we simply decide whether a user can perform an action or not, based on whether he has a Permission or not, a policy extend this, usually with code.
+In the previous scenarios we simply decide whether a user can perform an action or not, based on whether he has a Permission or not,

 A Policy or rule includes this code and possibly metadata to take the decision of allowing or not the user to have